sheikhartin/notebooks-everywhere/README.md

 - [ZIP code reader using CNN](Convolutional_Neural_Network_for_Handwritten_ZIP_Code_Digits.ipynb): Moving beyond single digits!
 This project simulates ZIP codes by concatenating MNIST images and builds a CNN in PyTorch to recognize the full sequence at once.

+- [Colorization GAN](Colorization_GAN.ipynb): Image colorization using a Generative Adversarial Network trained on CIFAR-10.

 #### Algorithms

 - [Merge sort](Merge_Sort_Algorithm.ipynb): Merge sort is one of the fastest comparison-based sorting algorithms, which works on the principle of the divide and conquer approach.